 Drive time: LA to Palm Springs just under 2 hours.

 Palm Springs is a resort city in the desert.
 It is located 106 miles (172 km) south-east of Los Angeles and has more hotels than you can shake a stick at.
 There are also loads of things to do and places to stop on the road from Los Angeles to Palm Springs.

 You’re very close to Joshua Tree National Park here, so maybe stay over and make it a two-day trip.
 I’ve stayed in Palm Springs twice and can thoroughly recommend making a weekend of it as there’s plenty to do – and eat!

 If you’re a golfer you’ll love the golf courses.
 Architecture fans will love the mid-century modern houses and twice a year you can enjoy mid-century modern events, including wandering through fabulous homes!
 Hikers will love a tour to the San Andreas fault line too.

-For spectacular views take the rotating cable aerial tramway up the mountain (bring a jacket, it’s chilly up there!), drink delicious date shakes made from fresh dates grown here and engineering boffins might like a windmill tour.
+You’ll also want to drink delicious date shakes made from fresh dates grown here, and engineering boffins might like a windmill tour.
 (Even I loved the wind mill tour!)

 Check out my post for 9 things to do in Palm Springs to round out your list.